Our Board of Directors

 Director

-I am the Chief Executive and founder of the charity Gloucestershire Gateway Trust and a director of the business Gloucester Services on the M5 which the trust initiated.
-I have worked for 40 years in voluntary, community and social enterprise organisations in Gloucestershire mainly on larger social housing estates helping to establish organisations such as Gloucester Law Centre, the Furniture Recycling Project, Community Foster Care, community shops and neighbourhood development trusts owned by local residents.
-I am a co-operator who helps to build coalitions for change from the bottom up.
+Mark is the founder of the charity Gloucestershire Gateway Trust and a director of the business Gloucester Services on the M5 which the trust initiated.
+He has worked for 40 years in voluntary, community and social enterprise organisations in Gloucestershire mainly on larger social housing estates helping to establish organisations such as Gloucester Law Centre, the Furniture Recycling Project, Community Foster Care, community shops and neighbourhood development trusts owned by local residents.
+He is a co-operator who helps to build coalitions for change from the bottom up.

 Mark Gale